lambdaisland/gaiwan_co/index.md

 ### Heart of Clojure

 Gaiwan GmbH is the initiator and legal entity backing the Heart of Clojure community conference.
-We provide the organizational infratructure to be able to pull off such an event, and manage a big chunk of the work that goes into organizing.
+We provide the organizational infrastructure to be able to pull off such an event, and manage a big chunk of the work that goes into organizing.
 We also provide a "parachute sponsorship", patching up any holes in the budget that may arise.